Written and Narrated by

-Moral compensation and moral license are the two components of moral equilibrium.
+Moral compensation and moral licensing are the two components of moral equilibrium.
 Moral licensing is the scary one.
 It is what allows TV evangelists, family values politicians, and people who work for charities to start telling themselves how wonderful they are, and then to give themselves permission to depart from their own ethical standards.
-Importantly, these people don’t even realize how their past actions are affecting their current decisions.
+Importantly, these people do not even realize how their past actions are affecting their current decisions.

 One study asked two groups of people to write about themselves.
-The first group wrote about something they did that they were NOT proud of, and the second group wrote about something they did that they WERE proud of.
+The first group was prompted to write about something they did that they were NOT proud of, and the second group was asked to write about something they did that they WERE proud of.
 Afterwards, both groups were asked to donate to charity or to volunteer.

 The first group donated more to charity and volunteered more than the second group.
 The first group – bad deeds fresh in their mind – was engaged in moral compensation.
 The second group – focused on their own goodness – was practicing moral license.

 There are many more studies on moral equilibrium, and they all make the same point: don’t get cocky!
-Just when you’re feeling especially good about yourself, you’re most in danger of giving yourself license to screw up.”
+Just when you are feeling especially good about yourself, you are most in danger of giving yourself license to screw up.”